Parishmitadas/GDGC-web-domain-project/README.md

   ##  How to Use

-1. Open `homepage.html` in your browser.
+1. Open homepage in your browser through the link.
 2. Choose to **Sign Up** if you're a new user, or **Login** if you already have an account.
 3. If you forget your password, click **"Forgot Password?"** to simulate a reset.
 4. After logging in, choose between: